CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 - Red Hat Enterprise Linux (RHEL) 7.1
 - CentOS 7

-All data from the Cumulus NetQ agent is streamed to the Cumulus NetQ appliance.
+The Cumulus NetQ agent streams all the data it collects to the Cumulus NetQ appliance.
 This appliance is [available](https://support.mellanox.com/s/) as either a bare metal appliance from NVIDIA or as a virtual appliance for use on nearly any hypervisor.

 ## Campus Networks Overview

 Traditionally, a campus network refers to the portion of a network architecture that delivers connectivity to end users and connected devices across a single geographic location.
 The size and other physical characteristics of the single geographic location can vary significantly.
-A campus network may be a single floor, wing, building or cluster of buildings.
-Campus networks are built by connecting groups of smaller LANs over small physical areas.
+A campus network can be a single floor, wing, building or cluster of buildings.
+You build campus networks by connecting groups of smaller LANs over small physical areas.

 The enterprise that owns the campus network normally owns and manages the physical wires and data infrastructure.
 Often, these physical characteristics guide and constrain design and architecture options in addition to business and application requirements.
 As a matter of practice, campus networks usually aim to build the fastest functional network that the physical infrastructure can support.

 Enterprise IT is consistently under pressure to reduce costs while maintaining a highly available infrastructure to drive business functions.
 Automation of the network and its operations is proving to be the most useful strategy to deliver a range of benefits.
 The momentum of automation and its success in data centers and cloud environments are creating new opportunities for similar CapEx and OpEx reductions throughout the rest of the enterprise.
 Those that take advantage of automation enjoy benefits such as:

-- **Reduced human error:** Changes and updates can be tested and verified before being programmatically deployed.
+- **Reduced human error:** Test and verify changes and updates before programmatically deploying them.
 This eliminates typos and procedural errors to reduce overall risk.
-- **Increased uptime:** Fewer impacting errors are made as a result of fewer manual operations.
-Programmatic changes are deployed more quickly and require less time, especially at scale.
+- **Increased uptime:** Make fewer impacting errors as a result of fewer manual operations.
+Deploy programmatic changes more quickly and using less time, especially at scale.
 - **Increased agility:** More rapid deployments allow for more frequent changes based on user demand and business needs.
-- **Improved monitoring and management:** Automation tools can be used to improve and customize monitoring and management to suit nearly any use case or requirement.
+- **Improved monitoring and management:** Use automation tools to improve and customize monitoring and management to suit nearly any use case or requirement.
 - **Advanced troubleshooting:** Flexibly collect any information for any problem as often as needed.
 - **Operational efficiency:** Network operators can manage larger numbers of network devices.
-Resources can be shifted to addressing other technical debt or on higher value tasks.
+Shift resources to address other technical debt or on higher value tasks.

-The networking industry is being revolutionized and more fully enabled by automation.
-By providing the full and untethered power of Linux to its users, Cumulus Linux is the original "automation first" network operating system allowing you to manage your network nodes as if they were any other Linux server.
+Automation is revolutionizing and more fully enabling the networking industry.
+By providing the full and untethered power of Linux to its users, Cumulus Linux is the original "automation first" network operating system, allowing you to manage your network nodes as if they were any other Linux server.

 ## Principles of Campus Network Design

-As network designs and architectures are being planned, it is important to consider emerging networking trends and future needs of the enterprise.
+As you plan your network designs and architectures, it is important to consider emerging networking trends and future needs of the enterprise.
 Several dimensions influence and guide campus design, such as:

-- **Future growth and scalability:** Networks can be designed in ways today that can have significant impact on how they grow and scale.
-Making a small design concession in the spirit of scalability is often a wise choice even if future plans seem clear.
+- **Future growth and scalability:** You can design networks in ways today that can have significant impact on how they grow and scale.
+Making a small design concession in the spirit of scalability is often a wise choice even if future plans are clear.
 - **Existing infrastructure:** Copper cables can only reach 10Gbps on Cat 6 cable.
 Cat 5e can support more than 1Gbps.
 Features like 802.3bz can use existing copper to achieve more than 1Gbps.
-- **Security and segmentation:** Regulatory compliance and security best practices can create a number of design challenges for isolation and controlling traffic flows.
-These decisions need to be considered early in the design phase.
+- **Security and segmentation:** Regulatory compliance and security best practices can create many design challenges for isolation and controlling traffic flows.
+Consider these decisions early in the design phase.
 - **Cost:** Budgetary requirements drive several matters of choice.
 Redundancy is often at odds with cost.
-- **Bandwidth needs and oversubscription:** Understanding high level traffic flows for applications that are used in a local area of the campus may create the need for higher speed or additional links between devices in the topology.
+- **Bandwidth needs and oversubscription:** Understanding high level traffic flows for applications deployed in a local area of the campus can create the need for higher speed or additional links between devices in the topology.
 - **Operations and management:** What is it like to use and manage the devices that form the network infrastructure?
-How quickly and easily can changes be made?
+How quickly and easily can you make changes?
 How easy is it to monitor the devices and how easy is it to troubleshoot when things go wrong?

-The structure of the campus network is based on the concepts of hierarchy and modularity.
-Like all complex systems, networks are designed, built and grow as discrete sets of smaller building blocks.
+Hierarchy and modularity are the basis for the structure of the campus network.
+Like all complex systems, you design, build and grow networks as discrete sets of smaller building blocks.
 This allows for flexibility and customization depending on needs local to the users or business applications in that area and the ability to scale or expand by adding additional building blocks.
 A hierarchy allows for each layer or tier to specialize and optimize for its unique role.

-Classically, a campus network hierarchy is modeled as three tiers:
+Classically, a campus network hierarchy has three tiers:

 1. Core
 2. Distribution (Aggregation)